oVirt/ovirt-ansible/roles/ovirt-aaa-jdbc/README.md

 oVirt AAA JDBC
 ==============

-This role manages users and groups in AAA JDBC extension.
+This role manages users and groups in an AAA JDBC extension.

 Requirements
 ------------